Posts

 Image

 For some reason, I can no longer add my pictures to this blog.
 Google keeps telling me to sign in, which I am.
 Remove cookies.
 Done.
 Etc, etc, etc. Maybe it’s Chrome.
 No, doesn’t work on Safari either.
 Maybe it’s just my iPad.
 No, doesn’t work on my phone.
 And I still haven’t figured out how to grab photos from Google on the laptop without downloading each individually.
+(Update 2/14: it is suddenly allowing pictures.
+I’m quickly putting them in before this magic goes away.)
 Next frustration up: adding photos of my watercolors to the bootcamp group.
 I’ve downloaded the Google Slide app, but can’t create a new slide in the group’s deck.
 I just want these things to work.
-(Update: it is suddenly allowing pictures.
-I’m quickly putting them in before this magic goes away.)
 In any case, I did all 30 of the bootcamp projects using the huge quill brush the instructor recommended.
 Not easy for me.
 However, I am proud I stuck it out.
 My plan is to redo all them, then bind the before and after into a book.
-I am also frustrated with myself because I’ve been eating like the Olympic cross cou...
+I am also frustrated with myself because I’ve been eating like the Olympic cross coun...

 Yes, We Have No Bananas